Get

 It’s important to be extra careful when cleaning a cat’s ear tufts because a cat’s ears are relatively sensitive areas.
 When bathing your cat, make sure to be extra careful around the ears and avoid having water trickle inside.

 Using an ear cleanse can help prevent ear infections by cleaning the ear and eliminating moisture buildup.
 It’s common for cats to be resistant to ear cleanses at first.
-However, staying calm and rewarding your cat with its favorite treats can help the process eventually become a grooming routine that your cat will tolerate.
+However, staying calm and rewarding your cat with their favorite treats can help the process eventually become a grooming routine that your cat will tolerate.

-In between baths and ear cleanses, you can use a cotton swab to pick up any debris or wipe away the dirt on your cat’s ear tufts.
+In between baths and ear cleanses you can use a cotton swab to pick up any debris or wipe away the dirt on your cat’s ear tufts.

 Domesticated Cat Breeds with Ear Tufts